Abid9806/Datascience-FPL-assignment-on-operators-and-hello-world/README.md

-# To-perform-the ternary  operator.
+# To-print-Hello-world-using-C-language
-Program to understand the ternary operator  in C language.
+It's a basic program that help us to understand the syntax of C language